 99% of new gutter installations are now done with uPVC plastic components.
 In the past, where plastic wasn’t commercially available, cast-iron was often the standard used – and, as such, is sometimes needed where a building has been given ‘listed’ status – requiring authentic components to be used.

-Holding the stop end or running outlet section of guttering in place, mark the overall position and the fixing holes’ positions onto your fascia using a pencil.
-We’re often asked, “Where should we fit the gutters in relation to the roof?” – the answer is fairly simple: to allow for the drop needed across the full run of guttering, you’ll need to make sure you position and fit the gutter outlet around 50mm below the level of the roof – and we’ll work on the fall needed in the following steps.
+Holding the stop end or running outlet section of gutter in place, mark the overall position and the fixing holes’ positions onto your fascia using a pencil.
+We’re often asked, “Where should we fit the gutters in relation to the roof?” – the answer is fairly simple: to allow for the drop needed across the full run, you’ll need to make sure you position and fit the gutter outlet around 50mm below the level of the roof – and we’ll work on the fall needed in the following steps.

 After drilling small pilot holes, fix the gutter stop end or running outlet to the fascia board using the recommended fixings.
 If you’re using a cordless screwdriver, you might want to drop the speed right down, so you don’t risk over-tightening and damaging any of the plastics or fascia board you’re working with.

-We’re often asked “How much fall should you put on when fitting the guttering?” – so this next step involves some quick maths to ensure water runs out of your guttering as it should.
+We’re often asked “How much fall should you put on when fitting it?” – so this next step involves some quick maths to ensure water runs out as it should.
 Starting from the position of your gutter stop end or running outlet, measure to 100mm from the end of the fascia.
 You’ll need to fit one of your support brackets at this point – but how close to the roof you fit it will depend on how far from your gutter outlet you are.

 Using your spirit level every meter, you’ll raise the height of this gutter bracket by 3mm (conveniently, this converts to just over 1mm for every foot in distance if you’re working in imperial).
 For example, if this gutter bracket is 4 meters (around 13ft) from the outlet, you’ll need to fit it 38mm from the roof – creating 12mm of drop along the full run.

-If you’re using a running outlet the middle of a length of guttering, you’ll just have to repeat this process for both ends.
+If you’re using a running outlet the middle of a length, you’ll just have to repeat this process for both ends.